If you haven’t yet learned to file fold your clothes to keep them organized – what are you waiting for?

 Some people love the KonMari method of tidying up, and some people just don’t.
-I’m sort of mixed in between and can see pros and cons.
+I’m sort of mixed in between and can see the pros and cons.
 But if you are looking for the perfect method of how to file fold clothes to keep them organized, Marie Kondo is the one to see.

 There is truly no better way to fold clothes and store them in your dresser than her file system.
 Items stay neat and unwrinkled, and everything is visible at a glance.